 The response to the funding call in June received 314 submissions, of which 153 eligible proposals were evaluated by an independent panel of experts.
-The panel shortlisted 20 proposals and IDRC and Sida selected the final nine projects based on overall scores and the thematic and geographic distribution of the projects.
+The panel shortlisted 20 proposals and IDRC and Sida selected the final eight projects based on overall scores and the thematic and geographic distribution of the projects.
 To ensure that these projects are ultimately able to inform policies at all levels and build trust in AI and data science responses, they were also selected for their gender responsiveness, cultural sensitivity, community focus, and local considerations.

 "Eight months into the global pandemic, COVID-19 continues to affect lives right around the world", says AnnaMaria Oltorp, head of Sida’s Research Cooperation Unit.
 "Sida is pleased to collaborate with IDRC on this important opportunity for technology and data researchers in low- and middle-income countries to help address the current challenges nimbly and to stay on top of future outbreaks.”

-Overview of the nine projects:
+Overview of the eight projects: